Updated September 17, 2019

 NYSUNY 2020 was signed into law by Governor Cuomo in 2011.
 UB supports an extension of the legislation, which includes a predictable tuition program.

 With NYSUNY 2020 in place, tuition at UB has increased $150 per semester, making it possible for students and their families plan for the future.
-An extension of this predictable tuition program would enable UB to build on the momentum of the first five years of NYSUNY 2020 by continuing to invest in students' education through:
+An extension of this predictable tuition program would enable UB to build on the momentum of the first eight years of NYSUNY 2020 by continuing to invest in students' education through:

 Even with the tuition increases, UB is one of the most affordable universities among AAU public institutions for both residents and non-residents.

 Extension of NYSUNY 2020 is supported by members of the Western New York legislative delegation, the SUNY Board of Trustees and by the SUNY Student Assembly.
-A 2015 editorial in the Buffalo News also called for extending NYSUNY 2020 and noted “NYSUNY 2020 made sense a few years ago and it will make sense going forward.”
+An editorial in the Buffalo News also called for extending NYSUNY 2020 and noted “NYSUNY 2020 made sense a few years ago and it will make sense going forward.”

-Since being signed into law by Gov. Cuomo in 2011, NYSUNY 2020 has enabled UB to make transformative investments in students education:
+Since being signed into law by Gov. Cuomo in 2011, NYSUNY 2020 has enabled UB to make transformative investments in students’ education: